 I was the only white-skinned, blonde person boarding that plane.

-As we started preparing for take-off, instead of the mandatory, usual safety-demonstration, the airhostesses, dressed in golden, stiff saris, paraded through the cabin in a procession, holding up air-freshener sprays above their heads, which they continuosly pressed down throughout their stiff, quick walk through the cabin, leaving clouds of spray as they went by.
+As we started preparing for take off, instead of the mandatory, usual safety demonstration, the air hostesses, dressed in golden, stiff saris, paraded through the cabin in a procession, holding up air freshener sprays above their heads, which they continuously pressed down throughout their stiff, quick walk through the cabin, leaving clouds of spray as they went by.

 But we got there.

 Landing in Dhaka...
 I don't really remember anything.
-What has happened, is that the scene has already taken on a third-person-dimension.
+What has happened, is that the scene has taken on a third person dimension.
 I don't remember how I felt, how it smelled, or the temperature.
-I only see a scene: a young, blonde woman, carrying a huge, green-and-black backpack, her head covered in a dark red shawl, trying to look cool and as if she is not slightly shocked by what she is experiencing.
+I only see a scene: a young, blonde woman, carrying a huge, green and black backpack, her head covered in a dark red shawl, trying to look cool and as if she is not slightly shocked by what she is experiencing.
 She is walking through huge groups of people, who have all just stopped dead and silent to stare at her, trying to seem perfectly at ease, and as if she knows exactly where she is going.

 I have travelled quite a lot.
 But even for the most experienced traveller, arriving in Bangladesh is an intense experience.
-People had warned me about the arrival in India; that no one can be prepared.
+People had warned me about the arrival in India; that no one can be prepared for it, that it will be a shock.
 I think I got this here, that feeling, which people had warned me about.
-Except I had prepared myself to feel it once I arrived india- not really reflecting over the fact that Bangladesh was an even more extreme and dense version of India.
+Except I had prepared myself to feel it once I arrived India- not really reflecting over the fact that Bangladesh was an even more extreme and dense version of India.